Bheeshma Parvam (soundtrack): Music video

 The video of the first song "Parudeesa" (featuring Sreenath Bhasi and Soubin Shahir) was released on 19 February 2022, and turned out to be an instant hit on YouTube.
 The video was praised for its choreography, picturisation and actors' performance.
 The song video of "Rathi pushpam" was released on 13 March 2022, set in the retro style of the 80's and featured Shine Tom Chacko and Ramzan Muhammed.
 The video garnered attention for its choreography and thematic portrayal of homosexuality.
 The video song of "Aakasham Pole" was released on 27 March.

 Reception

-The soundtrack album, especially the track "Parudeesa" received highly positive reviews from critics.
+The soundtrack album received positive reviews from critics.
 Sajin Shrijith of The New Indian Express stated that "Sushin Shyam’s instantly immersive music alternates between various genres, from classical to contemporary and, at one point, evokes one of the spaghetti-western scores of Ennio Morricone".
 The critic Veeyen wrote, "Sushin Shyam’s arresting musical score leaves an extensive impression, and the upbeat track Parudeesa stands out from among the lot".
 "Rathi pushpam" was appreciated as a tribute to the 80's music.
 A reviewer of Milliblog Music Weekly wrote: "In line with the rest of the songs from the film, Sushin stays with this 80's synth sound, and in Unni Menon’s voice, this is a pleasant trip back to the disco days!"
-The track "Aakasham Pole" was also in the hit charts, praised for its catchy lyrics, soulful music and rendition by Hamsika Iyer and Kapil Kapilan.
+The track "Aakasham Pole" was praised for its catchy lyrics, soulful music and rendition by Hamsika Iyer and Kapil Kapilan.